 It’s also important to note that there weren’t that many protea growers when Maui Floral first started.
 However, once commercial production started in Hawaii, it bloomed.
 That being said, it thinned out again because of processing and shipping difficulties.
 This was before FedEx and direct mainland flights, which made transportation challenging.

 Since proteas are becoming more popular and there’s renewed interest in them, we’re seeing more smaller growers in Maui.
 This sudden mainstream popularity wasn’t expected 20 years ago, but now, King Protea is a favorite at weddings.

 While Maui Floral focuses on protea, Hawaii is known for other tropical blooms, including orchids, heliconias, and anthuriums.
 Many of these beautiful blooms are now being imported from Thailand, but leis and tropical flowers continue to be Hawaii’s most prominent flowers.

 Like other businesses, Maui Floral and the floral industry in Hawaii were negatively impacted by the COVID-19 pandemic.
 Cancellations started coming in the day after Valentine’s Day.
 By March 22nd, Maui Floral had to let most of its employees go.
 The flights to the mainland were cancelled, weddings were called off, and no tourists wanted to visit.

 Carver and Maureen continued working on the business but had to scale back from 35 people to four people.
-Eventually, business picked back up, but it was slow, and there was still a significant reduction.
+Eventually, business picked back up, but it was slow, and there’s still a significant reduction.